open/close all folders

 - The hilarity starts right at the quest giver!
 Since the dialogue string that starts the quest also ends the dialogue, Dervenin ends up adding a generic farewell to his speech, occasionally leaving us with this gem:

 - With really good timing, you can kill an enemy who's rushing towards you, just as they're swinging their sword, and they'll go head over heels past you.
 If there's a wall behind you, they can end up leaning against the wall, upside down.
+Or if there's a ledge behind you, they can go cartwheeling into the depths behind you. if you've activated Slow Time, you can even turn around and watch the corpse gracefully arc through the air and plummet to crash somewhere far below you.

 - Spoken by a random bandit while attacking you, if you are playing as a Khajiit: